Christ-Mind-Teachings/cmi-wom/_early/holyr.md

 with trying to get to God that you're not quite ready just to be with God.

 {Laughter}
+{: .omit}

 Hmm.
 Indeed.
 Hmm.

 Holy relationship.
-Seek first the Kingdom of Heaven...
+Seek first the Kingdom of Heaven&hellip;

-**** CD recording is unintelligible for 5 minutes ****
+**Note:** CD recording is inaudible for 5 minutes
+{: .omit}

-... and you withdraw your value from it.
+&hellip;and you withdraw your value from it.
 You simply withdraw your value, and you put it away as a child would a toy outgrown.
 And you realize you don't even need to know how to be the presence of love, because the Holy Spirit is with you always.
 Prior to every breath you take, guidance is available.
 And